 It may come as an unwelcome surprise but the types of bills students receive aren’t too different from those of any other tenant.
-In fact, the only typical household bill that you’re free from as a student is Council Tax (but you’ll need to apply for an exemption first).
+In fact, the only typical household bill that you’re free from as a student is Council Tax.

 You should typically make room in your budget for: